nextcloud-libraries/nextcloud-vue/README.md

     - In the repository of an app do `npm link @nextcloud/vue` (you need to re-link any time you do `npm ci` in the app)
 4. Then build the app with: `npm run build` (or watch for changes with `npm run watch`)

+### Styleguide

+When developing new components or extending compnents, make sure to also have some bits of related documentation like examples, where applicable.
+To test components and the documentation in that context, you can run `npm run styleguide` to run a local server that serves the style guide with all the components.

 ### Using vue-devtools in Firefox

 If you want to use [vue-devtools](https://github.com/vuejs/vue-devtools) in Firefox, you need to patch your nextcloud instance as follow: